Hul Kimhuy

-Hul Kimhuy (ហ៊ុល គឹមហ៊ុយ; born 7 April 2000) is a Cambodian footballer who plays for Visakha in the Cambodian League and the Cambodia national football team.
+Hul Kimhuy (ហ៊ុល គឹមហ៊ុយ; born 7 April 2000) is a Cambodian professional footballer who plays as goalkeeper for Cambodian Premier League club Visakha and the Cambodia national football team.

 Club career

 Hul Kimhuy made his senior debut in the Cambodian League on 16 March 2019 against Phnom Penh Crown.

 International career

 Kimhuy made his debut in the 2020 AFC U-23 Championship qualification against Australia on 22 March 2019.